the-pudding/svelte-starter/README.md

 - `scrollY`: returns an number window vertical scroll position.
 It is throttled using rAF for performance.

-- `elapsed`: returns an number that represents the milliseconds elapsed since the timer was first instantiated.
+- `timer`: returns an object { timer, elapsed }.
+Timer has 4 methods (start, stop, toggle, reset) and elapsed is a store that is the number of ms.

 ### Utils